-Years of Service County Annual Contribution

-More than 5 years and less than 10 years of full-time equivalent service.

-More than 10 years and less than 15 years of full-time equivalent service.

-S500.00 per year \$600.00 per year \$700.00 per year \$700.00 per year
+Years of Service County Annual Contribution More than 5 years and less than 10 years of full-time equivalen service.
+More than 10 years and less than 15 years of full-time equivalen service. t \$600.00 per year More than 15 years of full-time equivalent service. \$700.00 per year

-- Section 8.
+- Section 7.
 Group HCSP unique to this bargaining unit.
-Employees who, for reasons other than layoff or death, are eligible to receive severance pay, shall have fifty percent (50%) of severance pay as defined in Section 1 of this Article, deposited to an MSRS health care savings account in lieu of payment in cash and fifty (50%) as payment in cash. - Section 9.
+Employees who, for reasons other than layoff or death, are eligible to receive severance pay, shall have one hundred percent (100%) of severance pay as defined in Section 1 of this Article, deposited to an MSRS health care savings account in lieu of cash. - Section 8.
 Pursuant to Article 22, Section 5 Subd.
 1, the EMPLOYER shall apply the terms of Hennepin County Board Resolution 09-0339 to eligible employees covered by this AGREEMENT.